Canada - Uruguay Relations

 In Uruguay, Canada is represented by the Embassy of Canada in Montevideo.
 Uruguay is represented in Canada by the Embassy of Uruguay in Ottawa, and also maintains consulates in Montreal, Toronto and Vancouver.

 Bilateral relations between Canada and Uruguay are built upon shared values and interests.
-Our countries also are members of many hemispheric and global organizations.
-Canada and Uruguay are both active players in multilateral fora such as the United Nations (UN) and the Organization of American States (OAS).
-Uruguay’s important commitments to the United Nations Stabilization Mission in Haiti (MINUSTAH) highlight our countries’ commonality of interests in hemispheric security and development issues.
+Our countries also are members of many hemispheric and global organizations, such as the United Nations (UN) and the Organization of American States (OAS).

 Culturally, our countries both have strong francophone culture.
 In 2012, Uruguay became the first South American country to obtain an observer status in the Organisation internationale de la Francophonie (OIF).
 Our common membership in the OIF underlines once again our countries’ shared values and interests in the promotion of diversity, democracy, rule of law and human rights.

 Canadians of Uruguayan origin constitute a well-organized community that contributes to the bilateral relationship, particularly in the commercial and cultural areas.
-In 2014, more than 2,000 Uruguayans visited Canada.
-In Uruguay, the Canadian community is estimated to number around 500.
-Between 10,000 and 11,000 Canadian tourists visit Uruguay each year.
+In 2016, there were roughly 5,500 Canadians who claimed to be of Uruguayan origin.
+In Uruguay, the Canadian expat community is estimated to number around 500.
+15,000 Canadian tourists visited Uruguay in 2016.